Lego Recycling Australia ♻️: Who doesn’t love Legos, right? Kids and adults alike still play with this worldwide popular toy today.

 They are also unisex.
 Either male or female can play them.
 Parents won’t have a problem thinking about what toy they should buy for their children.

 Lastly, they always partner up with the most famous franchises!
-Star Wars, Marvel, DC, and Harry Potter and so much more!
+Star Wars, Marvel, DC, Harry Potter and so much more!
 They add so much to the “coolness factor” that the Lego franchise already has.
 They even have a very successful movie series!

-But like any other things, some people will eventually get tired of them.
+But like any other thing, some people will eventually get tired of them.
 The question is “What should I do with them if I’ve already gotten bored with Legos?”
 Well, you could either pass them on to others or recycle them, maybe?
 Is Lego recycling in Australia even possible?

 Lego recycling Australia

-According to this article, Lego has partnered up with Replay along with 2 other NGOs that will distribute donated Lego recycling Australia to classrooms and kids in need.
+According to this article, Lego has partnered up with Replay along with 2 other NGOs that will distribute donated Lego recycling in Australia to classrooms and kids in need.
 You just have to put them in a box, label them, and prepare to ship them away.

 Don’t have children to pass down to?
-Well, you can choose between many options – your niece, nephew, grandchildren, cousin, or even your neighbour who would wish to play your old Lego pieces.
+Well, you can choose between many options – your niece, nephew, grandchildren, cousin, or even your neighbour who would wish to play with your old Lego pieces.

 Recycling method